An iconic moment in the Civil Rights Movement has connections to The Bend.

 The History Museum

 Getting here from the Studebaker museum is easy.
 They're on the same campus.
-Perhaps no attraction tells a fuller story of The Bend’s history – from pre-history, to French exploration, to industrial growth and beyond.
+Perhaps no attraction tells a fuller story of The Bend’s history than The History Museum – from pre-history, to French exploration, to industrial growth and beyond.
 Permanent exhibits include a closer look at the area’s growth and South Bend’s connection to the All-American Girls Professional Baseball League.

 On the museum grounds you’ll also find the Oliver Mansion, a pristine home with original furnishings.
 The mansion was in the family of J.D.
 Oliver, a local industrialist, for years.